Penitente (snow formation): Non-terrestrial

 Penitentes up to 15 m high are suggested to be present in the tropics zone on Europa, a satellite of Jupiter.
+However, subsequent work has cast serious doubts about whether the conditions required to form penitentes on Europa are plausible.

 According to a 2017 study, NASA's New Horizons mission discovered penitentes hundreds of meters high on Pluto, likely composed primarily of methane ice deposited seasonally from Pluto's thin atmosphere.
 The structures occupy a region named Tartarus Dorsa, a name that was formally accepted by the IAU in August 2017.